VWO Testing

 Mobile apps are an important channel for driving eCommerce sales.
 Mobile commerce accounts for 30% of U.S. eCommerce and is expected to grow 300% faster than traditional e-commerce.

-Ratings and reviews on App store are crucial to driving rankings, discovery, downloads, updates for your app mobile app.
+Ratings and reviews on the App Store are crucial to driving rankings, discovery, downloads, and updates for your app mobile app.

 One app maker reported that even a 0.1 drop in an online app rating caused a 5% decline in downloads, and a 0.3 decrease resulted in a 60% drop.
 Talking of reviews, about 70% of people read at least one review before downloading an app.
 Actively responding and resolving negative reviews thus becomes crucial.

 Apart from regularly fixing reported bugs, you could begin with an in-app feedback loop.
-Asking for customer feedback within the app could make it less likely for your customers to leave a negative feedback in App store/Play store.
-Instabug — a beta testing, user engagement and crash reporting software for mobile apps, found an 80% decrease in negative reviews by doing so.
+Asking for customer feedback within the app could make it less likely for your customers to leave negative feedback in the App Store/Play Store.
+Instabug — a beta testing, user engagement, and crash reporting software for mobile apps, found an 80% decrease in negative reviews by doing so.

 Conclusion

 How have you been faring at dealing with negative reviews?
-Do you have a negative-feedback turning to customer delight story?
+Do you have negative feedback turning into a customer delight story?
 Tell us and our readers right below in the comments.

 Vaishali Jain